top of page

 3. Ranking Points

-Both ATP and WTA tournaments offer ranking points to players based on their performance.
-However, the points system is different for men and women.
-For example, the winner of a Grand Slam men's singles tournament receives 2,000 ranking points, while the winner of a Grand Slam women's singles tournament receives 1,300 ranking points.
+For example: Winner of a Grand Slam men's singles tournament receives 2000 ranking points.
+Whereas, winner of a Grand Slam women's singles tournament receives 1300 ranking points.

 4. Schedule

 ATP and WTA tournaments are held separately, and their schedules are different.
-The men's tour has more tournaments than the women's tour.
+The men's tour has comparatively more tournaments than the women's tour.

 5. Rules